-The Coeliac UK Local Voluntary Support Groups offer the chance to meet and learn from others, share experiences, have fun and eat lots of delicious gluten-free food.
+The Coeliac UK Local Groups offer the chance to meet and learn from others, share experiences, have fun and eat lots of delicious gluten-free food.
 Whether you have coeliac disease or dermatitis herpetiformis or are supporting somebody with the condition our Local Group are here to help you.
 It's great to know that you are not alone!

 Role of the Local Groups